elgazzarr/Dope_Paper_Summaries/RL/Curiosity-driven Exploration by Self-supervised Prediction.md

-# [Curiosity-driven Exploration by Self-supervised Prediction] (https://proceedings.mlr.press/v70/pathak17a/pathak17a.pdf)
+# Curiosity-driven Exploration by Self-supervised Prediction (ICML 2017). [link](https://proceedings.mlr.press/v70/pathak17a/pathak17a.pdf)

-## What is the problem?t
+## What is the problem?
 Reinforcement learning relies on extrinsic rewards provided by the environment to optimize its behavior.
 In many real world settings, this reward signal can be extremely sparse, making learning very inefficient.

 ## What is the solution?